rkuehn-uofl/libguides/README.md

 # libguides
-Repository of LibGuides Scripts Used at the University of Louisville Libraries
+Repository of LibGuides scripts used at the University of Louisville Libraries